MCL-GAN: Generative Adversarial Networks with Multiple Specialized Discriminators: Experiments

-MCL-GAN is a model-agnostic ensemble algorithm with multiple discriminators.
-Our experiments imply that the specialized discriminators on the well-clustered subsets are beneficial compared to independently trained ones on the whole dataset or its random subsets which previous approaches take.
-Although MCL-GAN does not rely on class labels for discriminator specialization, its performance is as competitive as the discriminator assignment based on the ground-truth labels (see Table~\ref{tab:clustering}).
-This implies that the specialization of discriminators by MCL is sufficiently reliable.
-The proposed approach is also efficient because it is free from any time-consuming clustering procedure for sample assignment.
+MCL-GAN is a model-agnostic ensemble algorithm with multiple discriminators, which is conceptually advantageous to other discriminator assignment strategies.
+In practice, our specialized discriminators to the subsets of training data outperforms independent training of discriminators on the whole dataset (as in GMAN) or different discriminator assignment strategies such as minimum-score discriminator selections, opposite to MCL-GAN, and random selections.
+Also, the performance of MCL-GAN is as competitive as the method assigning discriminators based on the ground-truth class labels, which exhibits the reliability of the discriminator specialization by MCL.
+Table~\ref{tab:strategy} presents that MCL-GAN achieves outstanding performance compared to other strategies especially for the recall metric, even compared with GT-Assign without relying on class labels for discriminator specialization.
+The proposed approach is also efficient since it is free from any time-consuming clustering procedure for sample assignments to discriminators during training, and incurs marginal extra cost despite the use of multiple discriminators because the discriminators share the feature extractor.

-One drawback is that our method carries additional hyperparameters including the weights for several loss terms and the number of discriminators, and one might question about the robustness of MCL-GAN with respect to the variations of the hyperparameters.
-From our analysis on the hyperparameter setting, the performance of the proposed method improves significantly by the expert training and the balanced assignment of discriminators while the rest of the loss terms make stable contributions over a wide range of their weights.
-Also, since MCL-GAN adjusts the number of active discriminators that participate in learning as experts, its performance is robust to the number of discriminators.